Louis Sharp: 2025

 Shortly after clinching the GB3 title, Sharp was announced to be promoted to FIA Formula 3 for the 2025 season, continuing with Rodin Motorsport.
 Sharp failed to score during the first two rounds, but broke his duck with fifth on his debut in Imola qualifying.
 He secured his first points in the sprint race after a few passes allowed him to finish fourth, but struggled in the feature and dropped out of the points.
 He then had a double points finish in Monaco with two ninth place finish from 13th.
 Sharp did not score any more points for the rest of the season, although he ran in the points during a wet Silverstone feature race but crashed out in treacherous conditions.
-He finished 26th in the standings with nine points, far behind teammates Roman Bilinski and Callum Voisin.
+He finished 26th in the standings with nine points, behind teammates Roman Bilinski and Callum Voisin.